How to build credit so it sticks

 5. Mix up your types of credit

 That said, a healthy track record is key to a good credit score.
-It’s important to not take out a new type of loan unless you can pay that loan.
+It’s important not to take out a new type of loan unless you can pay that loan.
 You also want to make sure that your debt-to-income ratio is reasonable.
 Too much debt can negatively impact your ability to take out new loans, such as a mortgage.

 6. Get a cosigner